vmturbo/vmturbo-go-sdk/SimulatedTargets/README.txt

-This go program sets up a websocket connection to a user's VMTServer.
+This go program sets up a websocket connection as a simulated VMT target to a VMTServer.
+Once the connection is established, a simulated Target Supply Chain definition is created and sent to the server.
+The default simulated Supply Chain definition contains a seller entity of type Physical Machine and a buyer entity of type Virtual Machine.
+The default topology which will be discovered by the VMTServer is 2 Physical Machine sellers;
+the first PM sells two different virtual machines and the second PM sells to one virtual machine.

 Before running this program:

 -Get your local IP address and update the local_IP variable in the main() function -Get the IP address of the VMTServer host you want to connect to and update the VMTServer_IP variable in the main() function.
--Create an arbitrary identifier for this simulated target.
+-Create an arbitrary identifier for this simulated target and update the TargetIdentifier variable

-Once the connection is established, a simulated Target Supply Chain Topology definition is created by the function createSupplyChain() and sent to the server.
-The default simulated topology definition contains a seller entity of type Physical Machine and a buyer entity of type Virtual Machine.
-The createSupplyChain() function can be modified by the user to add buyer/seller entities and commodities.
+To Modify the Default Supply Chain:
+-The function createSupplyChain() includes comments explaining how to add entity types  with their respective relationship to other entity types.
+ Other available EntityDTO_EntityType which can be added to the supply chain can be found in vmturbo-go-sdk/sdk/CommonDTO.pb.go
+-The steps are: create a supplyChainNodeBuilder instance with sdk.NewSupplyChainNodeBuilder() , set the supplyChainNodeBuilder object's EntityDTO_EntityType and other properties, add the supplyChainNodeBuilder instance to the supplyChain Builder.